wordofwarning/wordofwarning.org/current/2026/melody/index.md

 Queries: please contact <a href="https://thelowry.com/visit-us/access" target="_blank">Lowry</a> on 0161 876 2183 or <mailto:access@thelowry.com>

 #### Artists
-Victoria Melody ADD
+Victoria Melody… ADD BIO

-Mark Thomas ADD
+Mark Thomas… ADD BIO

 #### Reviews
-AMEND
-★★★★ “a joyful testament to people power, a heartening parable about the possibility of collective action” - The Guardian

-“a delightfully oddball solo account where she finds wonderful people, everyday heroes, in and out of armor” - The New Yorker

-★★★★ “a hymn to community and solidarity” - The Stage

-★★★★ “a moving and inspirational comic call to arms” - The List

-★★★★ “I doubt that there will be many shows that restore your faith in community more" - The Quintessential Review
+>★★★★ *a joyful testament to people power and a heartening parable about the possibility of collective action* — <a href="https://www.theguardian.com/stage/2025/aug/11/trouble-struggle-bubble-and-squeak-review-pleasance-courtyard-edinburgh" target="_blank">The Guardian</a><br>*a delightfully oddball solo account … where she finds wonderful people, everyday heroes, in and out of armor* — <a href="https://www.newyorker.com/culture/the-theatre/a-season-of-unease-at-the-edinburgh-festival" target="_blank">The New Yorker</a><br>★★★★ *hymn to community and solidarity* — <a href="https://www.thestage.co.uk/reviews/trouble-struggle-bubble-and-squeak-review-pleasance-courtyard-edinburgh-victoria-melody" target="_blank">The Stage</a><br>★★★★ *a moving and inspirational comic call to arms* — <a href="https://list.co.uk/news/trouble-struggle-bubble-squeak-theatre-review-the-right-side-of-history-47076" target="_blank">The List</a><br>★★★★ *I doubt there will be many, if any, shows at the Fringe this year which will restore your faith in humanity more* — <a href="URL" target="_blank">The Quinntessential Review</a>

 #### Credits
 *Trouble, Struggle, Bubble & Squeak* presented by Victoria Melody and Mark Thomas.